 For information on vacancies with VolkerFitzpatrick or to sign up for job alerts, visit https://www.volkerfitzpatrick.co.uk/en/careers

 And for information on vacancies on Brent Cross Town email email@example.com

 Apprenticeships with BXC

 Apprenticeships are a key part of our commitment to the legacy of the Brent Cross Cricklewood regeneration programme.
 We want to leave a positive legacy of upskilling our young people, meaning they can build their own futures whilst also building a new community.

 If you are interested in finding out more about apprenticeships with us, contact Cali Ibrahim on firstname.lastname@example.org

-And our partners Galldris are recruiting for apprentices to join their team as groundworkers on the Brent Cross Cricklewood regeneration programme.
-No qualifications are needed, and Galldris will help the new recruits with the training and qualifying for their CSCS card.
+And our partners Galldris are recruiting for a new apprentice to join their team as a groundworker on the Brent Cross Cricklewood regeneration programme.
+No qualifications are needed, and Galldris will help the new recruit with the training and qualifying for their CSCS card.
 Applicants must be aged 18+.
 If you are interested in finding out more, visit www.galldris.co.uk/apprenticeship-programme

 Kickstart roles with BXC

 The government’s Kickstart Scheme helps employers to create hundreds of thousands of high-quality work placements for young people.